-On August 20th, in response to our emails to George Heyman, Minister of Environment and Climate Change Strategy in June and July, PBM received a letter from Nathan Braun, A/Associate Deputy Minister, EAO that stated (in part): "Your letter requested clarification regarding the 'Skeena Headwaters', and expressed surprise that the 2012 Information Bulletin referenced the Morrison project as being in the headwaters of the Skeena River.
+On August 20th, 2020, in response to our emails to George Heyman, Minister of Environment and Climate Change Strategy in June and July, PBM received a letter from Nathan Braun, A/Associate Deputy Minister, EAO that stated (in part): "Your letter requested clarification regarding the 'Skeena Headwaters', and expressed surprise that the 2012 Information Bulletin referenced the Morrison project as being in the headwaters of the Skeena River.
 With respect, this point is not material to the provision of a draft SAIR.
 The fact is that water from the area of the proposed project eventually flows into the Skeena River.
-Please let me know by September 30, 2020 whether PBM intends to provide a substantively revised draft SAIR.
 When a satisfactory draft SAIR is provided, we will be able to further discuss your concerns regarding the issues you raised."
-The letter can be found at: https://projects.eao.gov.bc.ca/api/public/document/6009da7fa8b8ef0020c01b0d/download/
+The letter can be found at:

-359789%20-%20Swan%20-%20Final.pdf
+https://projects.eao.gov.bc.ca/api/public/document/6009da7fa8b8ef0020c01b0d/download/359789%20-%20Swan%20-%20Final.pdf

-On August 24th, PBM responded to Mr. Heyman by email in regards to the comments made in Nathan Braun's letter, as follows: "I received the letter from Nathan Braun by email on Thursday, August 20th.
-I was disappointed that Mr. Braun did not clarify whether or not the EAO believes that the Morrison project is located at the headwaters of the Skeena River.
-His comment: "Your letter requested clarification regarding the 'Skeena Headwaters', and expressed surprise that the 2012 Information Bulletin referenced the Morrison project as being in the headwaters of the Skeena River."
-Yes, we were surprised at the 2012 statement in the information Bulletin that "the proposed Morrison Mine project was to be located directly adjacent to Morrison Lake, at the headwaters of the Skeena River."
-This was the first time that the Skeena River Headwaters statement was made.
-If you review the original Schedule A, the Certified Project Description document, dated August 2012, you will find that there is no mention of the project being located at Skeena River headwaters.
-His comment: "With respect, this point is not material to the provision of a draft SAIR."
-How can this detail be considered not material?
+On August 24th, PBM responded to Mr. Heyman by email in regards to the comments made in Nathan Braun's letter.
+One comment: "With respect, this point is not material to the provision of a draft SAIR." we questioned as follows: "How can this detail be considered not material?
 The SAIR is described as a Supplemental to the original application.
 A factor as significant as being located at the headwaters of the Skeena River, if correct, must be considered material.
-In fact, it was material enough for the Ministers to state it as the primary reason for the refusal to grant the certificate in 2012.
-His comment: "The fact is that water from the area of the proposed project eventually flows into the Skeena River."
-Eventually is right.
+In fact, it was material enough for the Ministers to state it as the primary reason for the refusal to grant the certificate in 2012."
+Another comment from Mr. Braun: "The fact is that water from the area of the proposed project eventually flows into the Skeena River." we responded as follows: "Eventually is right.
 Morrison Lake drains via the Morrison Creek into the northeastern arm of the Babine Lake.
 Babine Lake flows into Nilkitkwa Lake.
 Nilkitkwa Lake flows into the Babine River.
 The Babine River meets the middle section of the Skeena River approx. 50 kms north of Hazelton.
 From this meeting, the Skeena River flows approx. 225 kms to the ocean."
-The email continued with some discussion on the "draft for discussion" SAIR that was sent to the EAO in December 2019, the requests from the EAO to remove certain words from that document and that PBM was advised that it would be the EAO's Working Group that would determine whether the work program proposed by KCB would be sufficient to meet the further information requirements.
-We concluded the email with: "Why are we required to submit a satisfactory draft SAIR before we are able to further discuss our concerns regarding the issues raised by my emails?
-It is necessary for PBM to know where the EAO thinks the project is located before we can consider committing to the next draft of the SAIR and/or the work programs.
-If our questions can be addressed, then it will be possible to advise Mr. Braun by September 30th whether PBM intends to provide the next draft of the SAIR."
+PBM believes that it is necessary for PBM to know where the EAO thinks the project is located before we can consider committing to the next draft of the SAIR and/or the work programs.
+The email can be found at: